mozilla/passwordmgr-remote-settings-updater/README.md

 `$ node update-script.js`

-**Note**: Corporate VPN access is required to access the Staging or Production Kinto servers.
+**Note**: Corporate VPN access is required to access the Remote Settings servers

 The script will exit with a `0` for success and a `1` if there were any errors.